 The Categories

-Winners will be announced in court in one of four categories.
-The first three categories depend on the experience of the person who is making the item, for the skills involved in making that item.
+Winners will be announced in court, one for each category.
+The categories are divided according to the experience of the person who is making the item.

 • Intermediate: someone with 3-5 years of experience of the skill they are demonstrating

-• Experienced: someone with more than 5 years of experience
+• Experienced: someone with more than 5 years of experience, or a Laurel in any field.

 Determining a winner

-The winner in each category is the person with the most points from all eligible judging sessions held around the Kingdom at the end of the competition season.
+The winner in each category is the person with the most points from all eligible judging sessions held around the Kingdom at the end of the competition round.
 A second and third place may also be announced.
-Points are only calculated if they are submitted to the online reporting form.
+Points are only calculated if they are properly submitted to the Kingdom Minister of Arts and Sciences (KMoAS), preferably via the online reporting form.

 A token is awarded to the top entries from each category.
 The token is a small bell, threaded with ribbons of red, blue and white, to represent the colours of Lochac.
-First place gets a gold bell, second and third places gets a silver bell.
+First place gets a gold bell.
+Additional places (if awarded) get a silver bell.

 Competition themes and competition seasons

 Every Kingdom event has three competition themes allocated to it.
-Entries must meet one, and only one of the three themes.
-Entry forms must clearly state which theme is being entered under.
+Entries must meet one of the three themes.
+Entry forms must clearly state which theme is being entered.
+Should an entry meet multiple themes, points will be awarded for only the stated theme.
+Entrants can present multiple entries for a competition, but only one per entrant will count towards their points total for that round.

-A competition season is the period of time in which a specific competition theme is able to receive entries and be judged.
+A competition round is the period of time in which a specific competition theme is able to receive entries and be judged.
 The season commences at the end of closing court of a Kingdom Event and finishes once judging is completed at the next Kingdom event, and all scores have been tallied.
-The season is named for the event of the final judging round.
-For example ,the 12th Night competition season starts at the end of November Crown closing court and finishes once the judging at 12th Night has finished.
+The round is named for the event where the final judging is held: for example, the “May Crown Competition Round”.

 Judging

 There must be a minimum of two people judging an item.
 Judges must assess an item against the Lochac A&S judging scheme (“rubric”).
 Points must be allocated as fairly as possible based on the judge’s knowledge and experience.
-Judges are allowed to “phone a friend” in cases where they are unsure about an item and need specialist advice.
+Judges are allowed to request outside advice in cases where they are unsure about an item.
 Judges are also allowed to ask clarifying questions of an entrant.

-ALL items presented for judging must be scored on the Scoring and Feedback Form.
-Feedback must also be provided to the entrant.
+All items presented for judging must be scored and commentated on the Entrant and Judging Form.
+This form must be returned to the entrant after judging.

-Photos should be taken of every entry and uploaded to the Kingdom Competitions Photo Folder, clearly labelled by event and entrant identifier (name is good, except in cases where there are privacy concerns).
-A lack of photos will not preclude the points being awarded, as photos will be used in the highly unlikely case of challenges to decisions.
+Photos should be taken of every entry and provided to the Kingdom Minister of Arts and Sciences, clearly labelled by event and entrant identifier (SCA name and title is preferred).
+Photos will be used in the highly unlikely case of challenges to decisions.

 Distance entries